arvindvenkatadri/the-foundation-series/content/courses/8-Data-Analytics/20-Basics-of-Modeling/_index.md

 ![](models.png)

-Our method in this set of modules is to take the modern view that *all* these models can be viewed from a standpoint of the *Linear Model*, also called *Linear Regression* \$ y = \beta_1 \times x + \beta_0 \$ .
-For example, it is relatively straightforward to imagine Plot B (Quant vs Quant ) as an example of a Linear Model.
+Our method in this set of modules is to take **the modern view that *all* these models can be viewed from a standpoint of the *Linear Model*, also called *Linear Regression* \$ y = \beta_1 \times x +
+\beta_0 \$** .
+For example, it is relatively straightforward to imagine Plot B (Quant vs Quant ) as an example of a Linear Model, with the dependent variable modelled as $y$ and the independent one as $x$.
 We will try to work up to the intuition that this model can be used to understand all the models in the Figure.

 ## Degrees of Freedom